tu2-atmanand/task-board-docs/docs/6_Components/3_TaskEditor.md

 ---
 parent: UI Components
 title: Task Editor
-nav_order: 2
+nav_order: 3
 ---

 # Task Editor

+This is a custom view by this plugin which can be opened inside a modal or as a tab or inside a pop-out window as well.

-This is a pop up window which helps you to edit your tasks or add more fields to your task easily without opening the markdown file.
+This task editor helps you to edit your tasks or add more properties to your task easily without opening the markdown file.

 ![Task Editor](../../assets/EditTaskWindow.gif)